The Eight Best Places to Go Glamping Near Brisbane

 Straddie isn't the only island calling Brisbanites' names, or the only one with a glampground perfect for an outdoorsy holiday.
 While you won't be directly on the beach at Castaways, you may as well be — you'll just have to stroll a mere 100 metres to stick your feet in some water.
 Each tent comes with a queen bed, private ensuite, solar lighting, verandah and linen, with every stay also including use of the communal camp kitchen.
 The best part?
 Switching off and truly getting away from it all, because you won't find any power points in your canvas home away from home.

 'Go West' isn't just a catchy 70s Village People track — and 90s Pet Shop Boys cover — that you probably now have stuck in your head.
-It's also good advice if you're after an epic glamping experience.
+It's also good advice if you're after an epic Queensland glamping experience.
 At Alure in Stanthorpe, you'll spend your time in a 56-square-metre tent on a timber deck, with interiors put together by a designer.
 With a fireplace, Netflix, a kitchen and even air-con part of the package, this is the kind of tent you stay in when you really, truly, definitely don't want to rough it.
 You'll be situated on 50 acres of farm, with an outdoor spa ready and waiting, right in the middle of the Granite Belt wine region.

 Everyone in Brisbane has heard of Somerset.
 In a city so reliant upon our dams, it pops up in the news whenever there's too much water or not enough.
 And, we've all heard of folks day-tripping out to the lake and even staying the night — but, knowing you can do just that and following through are completely different things.
 An affordable, scaled-back glamping option that'll still have you sleeping in a safari tent on a bed with your own fridge, tea- and coffee-making facilities and dining area, Lake Somerset Holiday Park is all about its location.
 Want to wake up metres away from the water, and spend your days frolicking about on the shore?
 Of course, you do.
 And don't forget to bring a frisbee and a fishing rod for some primo lake fun.

-There's glamping, and then there's glamping at Murphy's Creek Hideaway.
+There's glamping, and then there's glamping at Murphy's Creek Escape.
 Yes, not all fancy camping experiences are created equal.
 Or, perhaps a better way to look at it is this: getting out in nature without actually kipping on the dirt comes in many shapes and sizes.
 Here, you'll be located on a sandstone ridge overlooking the eponymous waterway, and you'll enjoy king beds, fluffy bathrobes and even a clawfoot bath in each tent.
 You will need to bring your own food, but you'll find a bar fridge, kettle, toaster, barbecue and utensils onsite — or, you could drive 25 minutes into Toowoomba to combine your trip with some eating and sightseeing.

 A secluded spot?
 Tick.
 Views of mountains and national parks that'll make you want to say goodbye to city-living forever?
 Tick.
 Mod cons, even when you're immersed in nature?
 Tick again.
 That's what's on offer at Ketchup's Bank Glamping in Boonah in the Scenic Rim.
 Here, going bush gets the glamorous treatment.
 The site's eco-tents feature everything from wifi to DVD players, while you can also get into the swing of the setting by cooking your meals in a cast iron campfire oven.
 Or, do both — because if glamping is about one thing, it's about picking, choosing and combining the best parts of going away and heading outdoors.